 Holding meetings on a regular basis is undoubtedly another key for Communities of Practice to achieve success.
 These meetings are perfect opportunities for members’ collaboration and sharing.

-What you can do from the management side is to make it sure that you give your team the time for these regular meeting.
-Also, make it sure that there would be as less friction and stress in providing this schedule to protect the momentum of your CoPs.
+What you can do from the management side is to make it sure that you give your team the time for these regular meetings.
+Also, make sure that there would be less friction and stress in providing this schedule to protect the momentum of your CoPs.

 Software tools used in project management can become the community’s virtual headquarters

-As a result, the community is well organised and can stay on-task which remains true even when some members are participating remotely.
+As a result, the community is well organized and can stay on-task which remains true even when some members are participating remotely.

 Survey your employees to define actual problems

-This company-wide survey of employees allows the organisation to learn about the issues or weaknesses which should be focused on by the Communities of Practice.
+This company-wide survey of employees allows the organization to learn about the issues or weaknesses that should be focused on by the Communities of Practice.

-Members can focus on the organisation’s most pressing issues and allocate time and resources to tackle these concerns during their regular meetings.
+Members can focus on the organization’s most pressing issues and allocate time and resources to tackle these concerns during their regular meetings.
 The survey spells out the problem for the CoPs.